speedreeder/StarWars5e.Core/StarWars5e.Parser/Sources/EC_Species.md

 <div style='margin-top:21px'></div>

 ### Biology and Appearance
 Squibs are small, sentient, humanoid mammals with both rodent and canine characteristics.
-Their pink skin is covered in fur that offers some protection from cold weather, but, more importantly, it serves as an<br> olfactory organ, able to pick up scents at a distance<br> and ascertain intrinsic detailsï¿½such as penetrating<br> through a disguise or identifying a forgeryï¿½when<br> rubbed against.
+Their pink skin is covered in fur that offers some protection from cold weather, but, more importantly, it serves as an<br> olfactory organ, able to pick up scents at a distance<br> and ascertain intrinsic details—such as penetrating<br> through a disguise or identifying a forgery—when<br> rubbed against.
 The species has both male and female<br> sexes, although non-Squibs often have difficulty<br> determining the sex of a Squib based on appearance<br> alone.
 Their mouths are full of forbidding, sharp, white<br> teeth, and their flexible cheeks were capable of storing<br> items.

 ### Society and Culture
 Squibs are friendly and cheerful to such an extent that, over time, they are considered quite annoying.
 Squibs are inherently curious, handling items with literal regard to care.
 They are unabashed pack rats, and they wear clothing for the excess storage rather than necessity.
 The Squibs' overconfidence is a defining trait.
 The typical Squib response to a threat is not to fight or flee, but to bluff and bluster, especially when not face-to-face.
 In person, their sharp teeth are their favored means of intimidation.
 Squibs believe that bargaining is the highest form of communication, and they believe haggling is more important than the goods themselves.
 A deal is a binding oath to Squibs, and they are incredibly loyal to their business partners.